 Computer training is also available online through the Library’s Learning Express database.
 Popular Software Tutorials include Adobe, Corel and Microsoft software packages.
 Windows and Mac operating systems also offered.

 Online computer and technical training is also offered through Gale Courses which is available from our SBPL eBranch.
 Computer classes include Adobe, Microsoft, Quickbooks, Web Design, Graphic Design, Digital Photography and more.

 Over 2400 online computer, technology and business classes are available to you for free at your library using Lynda.com.
-You can use the library’s computers or your own laptop or mobile device to access online courses from industry experts.
-You need to be in the library to use our access to Lynda.com.
-You do not need to register in advance.
+You can login to these online courses from industry experts from anywhere.

 Off-site Training for software on our iMac Digital Media Workstation can be found at Skokie Public Library Digital Media Lab’s software site.
 You can study GarageBand to make music or to create a podcast.
 Apple’s own website also provides training in iMovie and Garageband.